 If you are on a tight budget and feel that it might be a struggle to save a reasonable sum of money regularly, another way to look at the problem is to take a close look at your monthly budget and find some extra money by making some adjustments to your spending.

-You can find that if you have been making regular payments to your internet provider and for your utilities amongst other things, if you haven’t reviewed the deal you are on for a while there is likely to be a cheaper deal on offer now.
+You can find that if you have been making regular payments to your internet provider and for your utilities among other things, if you haven’t reviewed the deal you are on for a while there is likely to be a cheaper deal on offer now.

 Shop around regularly for better deals and find ways to cut your monthly bills.
 You can then divert the savings you make towards your goals.

 Some minor adjustments to your spending habits, like having a home movie night rather than going out, can soon help find the extra cash you are looking for so that you can set some realistic savings goals and find a way of reaching them.

 Harry Bryan works as a personal finance consultant and shares his tips and knowledge around the web, hoping to help as many people as possible master their money!